-ELECTRICAL GENERATOR
+ELECTRICAL GENERATOR:

-The electrical generator (Figure 9-9) is either 5.5 KW or 7.0 KW, depending on the particular Allegro model chosen, and is conveniently located in one of the side compartments in the motorhome.
+The electrical generator (Figure 9-11) is either 5.5 KW or 7.0 KW, depending on the Allegro model chosen, and is conveniently located in one of the side compartments in the motorhome.
 Before starting or stopping the generator, make sure that all the 120 VAC appliances are turned OFF.

-After the generator has been started, wait until the transfer switch has connected before turning ON any of the appliances.
+After the generator has started, wait until the transfer switch has connected before turning ON any of the appliances.

-The generator can be started from either the remotestart switch located on the dash or directly at the generator itself.
+The generator can be started from either the remote-start switch located on the dash or directly at the generator itself.
 The hour meter installed on the generator records the number of hours of operation of the generator motor-this elapsed time is needed for observing necessary maintenance schedules on the generator.
+For more detailed operating instructions and to determine necessary preventive maintenance schedules and procedures, review the manufacturer's owner's manual.

-Figure 9-9: Electrical Generator
+Figure 9-11: Electrical Generator